-Growing up in Brookings, Oregon, Wild Rivers Fishing guide Andy Martin fishes his hometown waters during the fall salmon and winter steelhead seasons.
-He has spent his entire life fishing the Chetco for salmon, steelhead and sea-run cutthroat trout, and has earned a reputation of catching some of the biggest fish in the river, including the river record fall Chinook.
+Growing up in Brookings, Oregon, Wild Rivers Fishing guide Andy Martin fishes his hometown waters during the fall salmon and winter steelhead runs.
+His is actually one of the few local guides on the river, as the majority of the Chetco River fishing guides are visiting guides from out of the area.
+Andy has spent his entire life fishing the Chetco for salmon, steelhead and sea-run cutthroat trout, and has earned a reputation of catching some of the biggest fish in the river, including the river record 65-pound fall Chinook salmon.

 Winter Steelhead: Chetco has healthy run of wild fish, plentiful hatchery steelhead